Academic Skills

 -

-Academic Skills Advisers: qualified TESOL and education professionals
+Academic Skills Advisers: qualified language and learning professionals

 -

-- 15 minutes for the tutor to look at your paper
+- 15 minutes for the Writing Mentor to review your paper*

 - 4 sessions per semester